trabe/fredux/README.md

 1. Make the request and dispatch a MESSAGE_REQUEST action.
 2. If the request succeeds, the promise middleware will dispatch a MESSAGE_SUCCESS action with the response in the payload.
-3. If the request fails, the api middleware will dispatch a MESSAGE_FAILURE with the error as its payload.
+3. If the request fails, the promise middleware will dispatch a MESSAGE_FAILURE with the error as its payload.

 ## Using fredux with [normalizr](https://github.com/paularmstrong/normalizr)